-I,, hereby direct and authorize the Bureau of Criminal Identification of the Department of Attorney General for the State of Rhode Island to make available to the Rhode Island Administrative Office of State Courts any criminal record that the Bureau of Criminal Identification has on file in reference to me, and I further consent to the authentication of my identity through fingerprinting, or some other process that may be required to confirm my identity.
+I, \\\\\\, hereby direct and authorize the Bureau of Criminal Identification of the Department of Attorney General for the State of Rhode Island to make available to the Rhode Island Administrative Office of State Courts any criminal record that the Bureau of Criminal Identification has on file in reference to me, and I further consent to the authentication of my identity through fingerprinting, or some other process that may be required to confirm my identity.

 I understand that an investigative report may be generated on me that may include information as to my criminal history records from any criminal justice agency in any or all federal, state, city and county jurisdictions, including any state Department of Motor Vehicle/Drivers' License Records, traffic citations and/or registrations.

 I hereby waive and release any and all manner of actions, cause of actions, and demands of every kind, nature and description, arising from any release of criminal records and requests therefrom, whatsoever against the State of Rhode Island, the Rhode Island Administrative Office of State Courts, the Bureau of Criminal Identification, the Attorney General, and the employees of the Attorney General's Office, in both law and equity which I may now have or that may arise in the future.

-Employee Name (Please Print) Employee Signature Maiden Name (If Applicable) Date Date of Birth Employer/Company Name (If applicable) Place of Birth Social Security Number Sworn to before me in the City/Town of of, 20 Commiss , State of Rhode Island, this day Notary Public (Print Name) Notary Public (Signature)
+Employee Name (Please Print) Employee Signature

+Maiden Name (If Applicable) Date

+Date of Birth Employer/Company Name (If applicable)

+Place of Birth Social Security Number

+State of County of

+On this day of, 20, before me, the undersigned notary public, personally appeared Dersonally known to me or D proved to me through satisfactory evidence of identification, which was, to be the person who signed above in my

+presence, and who swore or affirmed to me that the best of his or her knowledge. .

+Nota ry Public:

+ommission expires:

+Notary identification number:

 Copy of valid photo identification with date of birth must be attached to all BCI Authorization Forms.

+Carla Ciccone Purchasing Agent Rhode Island Supreme Court

+Appendix B

-RHODE ISLAND JUDICIARY GENERAL TERMS AND CONDITIONS OF PURCHASE
+RHODE ISLAND JUDICIARY GENERAL TERMS & CONDITIONS OF PURCHASE